 When it comes to the medicinal use of cannabis, what’s important is the administration of the entire range of plant compounds.
 Via what is known as the entourage effect, the medicinal effects of cannabis modulate much more efficiently.

 When it comes to pain relief, increased levels of THC have been shown to help patients manage pain in multiple sclerosis, peripheral neuropathic pain, intractable cancer pain, and rheumatoid arthritis.
 In addition, studies by GW pharmaceuticals have shown that exposure to CBD helps counteract the sedation or anxiety that many report after THC consumption.
 A further study from them shows that the presence of CBD can extend the half-life of THC, and this also contributes to the pain-relieving properties associated with THC.

 What’s clear is that with increased THC levels, the greater the pain-relieving properties of cannabis.
 With 50% more THC present in the blood after administering medicine with a joint, the data is pretty clear – joints should be better than blunts for pain relief.

 Despite what the science shows, many people still enjoy smoking blunts.
 Much of this is no doubt due to the presence of nicotine.

-Nicotine provides mental stimulation – it does so because it is a nootropic.
+Nicotine provides mental stimulation – it does so because it has nootropic tendencies.
 A nootropic is a supplement that enhances cognitive abilities and is free from harmful side effects and addictive tendencies.
 It may come as a surprise to many, but some consider nicotine a nootropic.
-The only black mark against it is its strong addictive potential.
+The big black mark against it is its strong addictive potential.